Brett Reichman: Style and theme

-Reichman's inquiry into the politics of gay culture critiques political correctness and cultural assimilation, but the approach to realism is never simply reproductive.
-He separates the concept of Realism from Naturalism within a discourse that views popular culture as anxious, obsessed with artificiality and unnatural beauty.
+Reichman's inquiry into the politics of gay culture critiques political correctness and cultural assimilation.
+He separates the concept of realism from naturalism within a discourse that views popular culture as anxious, obsessed with artificiality and unnatural beauty.
 His pictures take lubricious fantasy to the point of ridicule, without losing completely a quotient of psychological truth.

-Often, his works include what he collects: mid-century modern furniture and dinnerware.
+Often, Reichman's works, such as Gildcraft Italia Mondrian Vase, include what he collects: mid-century modern furniture and dinnerware.
 The aesthetics of these mid-century items are often present in his representations of non-normative contemporary gay domestic space.
-An example of Reichman's own mid-century design object he has incorporated into his artwork is the Gildcraft Italia Mondrian Vase, which he uses as the title for his painting.
-The works in his show at CB1 Gallery, Better Living Through Design, are titled after his mid-century furniture and set pieces.
+The works in his show Better Living Through Design at the CB1 Gallery are titled after his mid-century furniture and set pieces.

-Reichman being gay in the age of AIDS drew him to expose social perceptions and prejudices which also allowed him to express his own sense of self.
+Reichman's gay identity in the age of AIDS drew him to expose social prejudices while expressing his sense of self.
 The AIDS era drew his consciousness to loss—the loss of life as well as of innocence and the sense of freedom that once prevailed in the gay community.
-In Reichman's early works, he uses children's toys such as rubber lambs and pixies to provide a source of imagined innocence.
-He also plays around with childhood fables that make viewers perceive cheerful expectations or enthusiasms.
-Yet, his decisive details with this theme suggest that some things are not always what they seem.
-His early works focused on being about a certain loss of cultural innocence.
-Reichman's 1998 show, It's Hard to Be Happy, at the Orange County Museum of Art, reveals his fascination with duality and misleading appearances.
-In his work Threefold, Reichman depicts three elves, with the look of worry on one elf's face, in contrast to the others' obliviousness, suggesting the awareness and threat of AIDS.
+Reichman's 1998 show, It's Hard to Be Happy, displayed at the Orange County Museum of Art, reveals his fascination with duality and misleading appearances.
+In Threefold, Reichman depicts three elves to describe the awareness and threat of AIDS.

 Technique

-Oil paintings address the history of fabric and folds in painting while situating this rich history within a contemporary discourse of exaggeration, camp, and queer politic.
-Reichman has evidently noticed how frequently in pre-modern European painting the coursing of posh clothing and other drapery can communicate the unutterable and unpicturable - the very scandal of embodiment itself - to the suggestible mind.

-Works on paper are accomplished in watercolor and gouache through the process of layered crosshatching.
-The crosshatch ironically builds up the image while simultaneously negating it.
-This opposition refers to the contradictions within the imagery itself: representative of satisfaction and dissatisfaction, fulfillment and insatiability, humor and disgust.
-The crosshatch creates an image stroke by stroke, further implicating the subtexts of obsessiveness, eroticism, and the hard-fought, hard won achievements exemplified through personal and political struggle.
+Reichman's early works use children's toys (such as rubber lambs and pixies) and childhood fables while focusing on a certain loss of cultural innocence.

+Reichman draws attention to how posh clothing and other drapery in pre-modern European paintings can communicate the indescribable and unimaginable to viewers.
+He uses watercolor and gouach with layered crosshatching, which simultaneously builds up and negates his works.